Wondering How Do They Make Decaffeinated Coffee?

 Here’s where osmosis comes in.
 They throw away the flavorless beans, bring New beans (full of flavor), and dump them into the GCE.

-Through osmosis, they draw the caffeine out of the new beans and into the water.
+They draw the caffeine out of the new beans and into the water through osmosis.
 Because the beans and the water are in balance concerning their flavor molecules, they lose only the caffeine.

 Look for bags of decaffeinated coffee that say “Swiss water process,” and you’ll know that they processed the coffee without potentially harmful chemical solvents.

-You may also notice that decaffeinated beans may cost more than their caffeinated counterparts because of the extra processing involved.
+Because of the extra processing involved, you may also notice that decaffeinated beans may cost more than their caffeinated counterparts.

 While this method does not use chemicals, it is less binding to caffeine, removing only 94-96 percent of the initial amount of caffeine in beans.